 Paul Leonardi (Ph.D., Stanford University) is the Pentair-Nugent Associate Professor at Northwestern University.
 He teaches courses on the management of innovation and organizational change in the School of Communication, the McCormick School of Engineering, and the Kellogg School of Management.
-Leonardi’s research focuses on how companies can create organizational structures and employ advanced information technologies to more effectively create and share knowledge.
+Leonardi’s research focuses on how companies can design their organizational structures and implement new technologies to more effectively create and share knowledge.
 He is particularly interested in how data intensive technologies, such as simulation and social media tools, enable new ways to access, store, and share information; how the new sources of information these technologies provide can change work routines and communication partners; and how shifts in employees’ work and communication alter the nature of an organization's expertise.

 He has won awards for his research from the Academy of Management, the American Sociological Association, the Alfred P. Sloan Foundation, the Association for Information Systems, the International Communication Association, the National Communication Association, and the National Science Foundation.

 Over the past decade, he has consulted with for-profit and non-profit organizations about how to manage the human aspects of new technology implementation.
 His recent engagements have focused on helping companies to improve communication between departments, to use social technologies to enhance internal knowledge sharing, and to strengthen global product development operations.